 The Arc of Louisiana recognized the need to address the lack of knowledge and understanding of the system for individuals with disabilities and law enforcement.
 In doing so, we provide training and education to individuals with disabilities, families, human service professionals, and law enforcement on interactions and resources that are available to them.
 We developed a online resource to share current and accurate information on legal and disability issues, terminology and available resources between the criminal justice and human service systems.
 You can get to this online resource by logging on to www.ldlr.org .

-The establishment and maintenance of this program or the website, www.ldlr.org , is made possible through a grant (H133A110027) from the National Institute on Disability and Rehabilitation (NIDRR) and the Southwest ADA Center.
+The establishment and maintenance of this website is made possible through several grants (90DP0022, 90DP0092, 90DPAD0010) from the National Institute on Disability and Rehabilitation (NIDRR) and the Southwest ADA Center.

 *Interested in a training?